suriya2365/Steganography/README.md

 # Java Steganography

 A GUI-based steganography application built using Java Swing.
+Created this one  for college purposes

 ## Features
 - Hide text messages inside images